It’s been a tough year for local businesses.

 Write a few sentences that convey your brand message and offer.
 If you’re a business who takes bookings, insert your Phone Number here, alongside a sentence calling viewers to act NOW before it’s too late (FOMO).

-…but, if you don’t, DO NOT insert the button on this ad.
+…but, if you don’t have an online booking portal, don’t insert the button on THIS ad.
 You want users to ACT on Facebook by writing comments, sharing and liking your ad.
 If you insert a call-to-action your social proof will diminish (because users are acting AWAY from Facebook).

 When you’re happy and your ad’s preview looks good, hit the Confirm button at the bottom of the page!